ExCL-Docs/excl-user-docs/contributing/git-workflow.md

 ## Previewing Changes

-When you push a branch, your changes are built in a "Review Environment" at http://user-documentation-stf011.granite.ccs.ornl.gov/_review/ and allows you to click on the name of your branch.
+When you push a branch, your changes are built in a "Review Environment" in a separate gitbook, which syncs all branches.
+This allows branches to be previewed before being merged to master, and published in the primary gitbook site.

-A link to this review environment is avaiHuble on the Merge Request page that is created for your branch.
-This allows reviewers to take a quick glance at changes before we merge them into production.

-&#128221; **Note:** Preview sites are a prototype in the workflow.
-This feature may not always work and is offered as an unsupported convenience.